-- we have obtained all the information we considered necessary for the purposes of our audit; - the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015; - the Company has maintained proper books of account; - the financial information included in the Board of Director's Report is consistent with the books of the accounts of the Company;

-- the Company has not made any investments in shares and stocks during the year ended 31 December 2020; - note 20 to the consolidated financial statements discloses material related party transactions and the terms under which they were conducted; - the accumulated losses of the Company as at 31 December 2020 exceeded 50% of the share capital of the Company as at 31 December 2020.
-As per Article 302 of the UAE Federal Law No. (2) of 2015, under such circumstances, the Directors of the Company are required to "invite the General Assembly to take a special decision to dissolve the Company prior to the expiry of its term or to continue in the activity of the Company". - Except for the information in the preceding paragraph, based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Company has contravened during the financial year ended 31 December 2020 with any of the applicable provisions of the UAE Federal Law No. (2) of 2015 or of its Articles of Association which would materially affect its activities or its financial position as at 31 December 2020. - note 23 to the consolidated financial statements discloses the social contributions made during the year.
+- we have obtained all the information we considered necessary for the purposes of our audit; - the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015; - the Company has maintained proper books of account; - the financial information included in the Board of Director's Report is consistent with the books of the accounts of the Company; - the Company has not made any investments in shares and stocks during the year ended 31 December 2020; - note 20 to the consolidated financial statements discloses material related party transactions and the terms under which they were conducted; - based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Company has contravened during the financial year ended 31 December 2020 with any of the applicable provisions of the UAE Federal Law No. (2) of 2015 or of its Articles of Association which would materially affect its activities or its financial position as at 31 December 2020; and - note 23 to the consolidated financial statements discloses the social contributions made during the year.